 In hindsight, perhaps it was this same spirit of soul-searching that drove Roger to seek adventures outside of L.A.
 For this, he was more than just in luck.
 As a junior with a 4.0 GPA, a good track record for traveling, and a knack for languages, Roger landed an internship with –get this– the National Security Agency in Fort Meade, Maryland, where he interned for a year.

 After finishing the internship and graduating from UCLA, Roger went on to work at the NSA for the next eight years, officially from 1966 – 1974.
-This included four years of active duty with the U.S. Air Force as a Vietnamese language interpreter, during which he traveled to serve in Okinawa, Hawaii, Panama, and even Vietnam itself, the last of which “…is a whole other story,” he says while shaking his head.
+This included four years of active duty with the U.S. Air Force as a Vietnamese language interpreter, during which he traveled to serve in Okinawa, Hawaii, Panama, and even Vietnam, the last of which “…is a whole other story,” he says while shaking his head.

-Still, despite all the research and traveling that interpreting for the NSA required, did Roger continue playing chess and boxing for fun throughout this time?
+Despite all the research and traveling that interpreting for the NSA required, did Roger continue playing chess and boxing for fun throughout this time?

 “Of course!” he tells me.